kuatsu/react-native-cloud-storage/docs/docs/installation/expo.md

 :::caution

-This library is not compatible with Expo Go.
+This library is not compatible with Expo Go for iOS.
 You need to use a [development client](https://docs.expo.dev/development/create-development-builds/).

 :::